etw0001/cse15l-lab-reports/labreport1.md

 **Installing VScode**

 * Visit [VSCode](https://code.visualstudio.com/Download).
 * On this page, you will see many available versions for different operating systems.
-Be sure to install the correct one corresponding to your computer's specific operating system.
+Install the correct version corresponding to your computer's specific operating system.
 * After installation, click on the donwloaded file and open VSCode.
 You should see the window below.

 ![image](https://user-images.githubusercontent.com/122562296/212161867-81949d7b-29f3-4585-8811-52f8fa11edc6.png)